William Kong

 He co-produced the historical drama war film The Flowers of War, directed by Zhang Yimou.
 Among his other films are Crossing Hennessy (2010) Rise of the Legend (2014), Monster Hunt (2015), Monster Hunt 2 (2018) and The Whistleblower (2019).
 Monster Hunt at the time of its release the largest grossing film in Chinese history.
-His producer credits include Zhang Yimou's Hero, House of Flying Daggers and Curse of the Golden Flower; Stephen Chow’s Kung Fu Hustle; and Ang Lee's Lust, Caution.
+His producer credits include Zhang Yimou's Hero, House of Flying Daggers and Curse of the Golden Flower; and Ang Lee's Lust, Caution.

 Bill Kong is the executive producer of the live-action remake of Disney’s 1998 animated movie Mulan (2020).
 He is the producer of the biographical musical drama film Anita about the late Cantopop star Anita Mui.